lynchjames/note-refactor-obsidian/README.md

 This command only copies the selected text into the content of a new note or append to an existing one.
 The user is prompted to enter a file name for the new note.

 ![content only demo](https://raw.githubusercontent.com/lynchjames/note-refactor-obsidian/master/images/Note-Refactor-Demo-Content-Only.gif)

+#### Extract selection to new note - prefix only as file name

+This command only copies the selected text into the content of a new note or append to an existing one.
+The filename is automatically generated based on the value of **File name prefix** setting.
+New note is created silently and will not be shown in a new pane.

 ## Configuration